Five Surprising Ways to Feel Better FAST!

 Like this post?
 Share it with your friends...

 It can be frustrating to feel depressed over life’s small disappointments.
 Even though we know that “this too shall pass,” we want to feel better quickly.
-This is my go-to list of approaches that allow you to feel, yet move through painful emotions.

 A while back, I was in that situation.
 It was a rough weekend on the emotional front.